cristian42253/Ozone-time_series-BA/README.md

 We aim to detect change points with functional parts using a Bayesian approach in time series with missing data.
 For this reason, we create function dictionaries according to each time series.
 Each dictionary has fewer Haar functions.

 ## Getting started
+We begin treatment as follows:

+1. To run the models we must start with the creation of the dictionaries, for which we use the file \texttt{bases_gen.r}
+2.